spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/gcp-oidc.md

     You will need to add [iss](README.md#standard-claims) to _Issuer (URL)_ and you will need to add [aud](README.md#standard-claims) to _Audience_.
     You will need to replace `demo.app.spacelift.io` and `demo@spacelift.io` with the hostname of your Spacelift account.

+    Note: Use fully qualified resource names when granting roles to external identities, and use your project number, not your project ID.

 In the last step, you will need to configure a mapping between provider Spacelift token claims (assertions) and Google attributes. `google.subject` is a required mapping and should generally map to `assertion.sub`.
 [Custom claims](README.md#custom-claims) can be mapped to custom attributes, which need to start with the `attribute.` prefix.
 In the below example, we are also mapping Spacelift's `spaceId` claim to GCP's custom `space` attribute:

 ![GCP provider attribute mapping](../../../assets/screenshots/oidc/gcp-provider-attributes.png)